 You are here

-Encourage Use of Recycling Bins (Completed)
+Encourage Use of Recycling Bins (In Progress)

 Materials consumption contributes directly to climate change.
 It requires energy to mine, extract, harvest, process, and transport raw materials, and more energy to manufacture, transport, and disposal of products.
 This is a throw-away society.
 Waste prevention and recycling are important components in the University’s effort toward carbon neutrality.
 Zero Waste is a goal for how campus should responsibly manage materials and the energy required to make them.
 Zero Waste requires a “whole systems” approach to resource management that implicates purchasing, maximizes recycling, minimizes waste, reduces consumption and ensures that products are made to be reused, repaired, or recycled back into the system.